-Achieved by applying layers of bandages to canvas and allowing different coloured inks to leak through and merge upon the surface beneath; the removal of the bandages then gives the effect of ordered neon strips, like those of the high-tech, electricity-heavy characteristics of its titular city.
+Achieved by applying layers of bandages to canvas and allowing different coloured inks to leak through and merge upon the surface beneath, the removal of the bandages gives the effect of ordered neon strips, like those of the high-tech, electricity-heavy characteristics of its titular city.

 Wetlands Acrylic on canvas.
 30 x 42 cm.